jtbfs/selective-breeding/README.md

 Which means this is extremely useful for minimizing evolution degradation, and keeping bibites on a similar evolutionary pathway as the selective bred (whether that is the template, other bibites, etc) while finetuning it (or making it better).

-So it is really good for competition purposes, or in general.
+So it's really good for competition purposes, or in general.

 # So, how do you... "selectively breed"?